 Cyberbullying is as much a social issue as a psychological problem.
-With 36% of middle and high school students in the U.S. admitting having been bullied at one point in their life (Patchin, 2019), cyberbullying exacerbated by social media only adds fuel to the fire.
+With 51% of middle and high school students in the U.S. reporting they have experienced online harassment at some point in their life (Pew Research Center, 2024), cyberbullying exacerbated by social media only adds fuel to the fire.

 In particular, victims of teenage cyberbullying can go into isolation, depression and even illness.
 Worse than traditional bullying where the atrocity happens in a specific location (school, for instance), cyberbullying occurs at any time and place.
 The victim, even in the private confines of his or her room, will not find a safe space when faced by online bullying.